 Other suggestions

 Greece is a year-round destination with activities for every season.
-From island hopping in summer to exploring ancient ruins and hiking in cooler months, there’s always something to enjoy, whether it's beaches, history, or culture.
+From island hopping in summer to exploring ancient ruins and hiking in the cooler months, there’s always something to enjoy, whether it’s beaches, history, or culture.

 .